bjacobel/vhtml-loader/readme.md

 - If using ESM, your templates must have a default export.
 - If using CommonJS, your templates must be assigned to `module.exports`.
 - Don't try to do imports inside your templates.
-Shit will blow up.
+Currently the loader strips them all until I can figure out how to support them.
 - The set of syntax you can use inside your templates is limited to whatever works in the Node version you're using.